clevelanda1/HackerNews/README.md

 ### Presented in this project:
 ```
-1 Boolean Indexing with Pandas
+1 Pandas Dataframe
-2 Exploring Data with Pandas
+2 Boolean Indexing
-3 Working with Dates and Times in Python
+3 Working with Dates and Times
-4 Data Cleaning: Identify Errors and Correction Possibilities
+4 Identify Errors and Correction Possibilities
-5 Provide Formatting and Scrubbing Solutions
+5 Formatting and Scrubbing Solutions
 ```

 ---